-The Two Truths: The Root of Buddhism
+The Two Truths: Understanding the Core of Buddhism

 - Bruce Hogen Lambson